ScilifelabDataCentre/DbShare/README.md

 ## Databases

-- Create a database containing tables, views and indexes.
+- Create a database to contain tables, views and indexes.
 - Rename a database.
 - Clone a database.
 - Delete a database.